danielyxie/bitburner/doc/source/netscriptfunctions.rst

     :param string/number port/fn: Port or text file to read from

-    This function is used to read data from a port or from a text file (.txt).
+    This function is used to read data from a port, a text file (.txt), or a script (.script, .js, .ns)

-    If the argument *port/fn* is a number between 1 and 10, then it specifies a port and it will read data from that port.
-Read about how `Netscript Ports work here <http://bitburner.wikia.com/wiki/Netscript_Ports>`_.
+    If the argument *port/fn* is a number between 1 and 20, then it specifies a port and it will read data from that port.
+Read about how :ref:`netscript_ports` work here.
 A port is a serialized queue.
 This function will remove the first element from that queue and return it.
 If the queue is empty, then the string "NULL PORT DATA" will be returned.

-    If the argument *port/fn* is a string, then it specifies the name of a text file (.txt) and this function will return the data in the specified text file.
+    If the argument *port/fn* is a string, then it specifies the name of a text file or script and this function will return the data in the specified text file/script.
 If the text file does not exist, an empty string will be returned.

 peek